wp-plugins/share-rail/readme.txt

 2. When the user scrolls the share rail stays in view

 == Changelog ==

+= 0.4 =
+* Added the option to stop Google +1 script from loading twice
+* Added LinkedIn
+* Added Stumble Upon

 = 0.3 =
 * Added custom content option area to settings page